protocol/web3-dev-team/proposals/bot-controllers.md

 Explain the opportunity or leverage point for our subsequent velocity/impact (e.g. by speeding up development, enabling more contributors, etc)
 -->

- - We need an orchestrator like this to make the dealbots useful for deal success testing
+ - We need an controller like this to make the dealbots useful for deal success testing
- - The combination of dealbots and this orchestrator will give us data on deal success rates
+ - The combination of dealbots and this controller will give us data on deal success rates
  - Knowledge of deal success rates will help us know where to focus our debugging efforts as we improve the Filecoin network

 #### Confidence